elcritch/figuro/README.md

 frame.startFiguro()
 ```

-The `rectangle` widget template sets up a basic widget.
-Widget templates create a new node, adds it as a child to the current node, and sets up the callbacks needed for a node.
+The `rectangle` widget template sets up a basic rectangle node.
+It's common enough to have it's own dedicated template.

 ### Exporting a Widget Instance